Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 quantile(T_sample, 0.975)
 ```

-As you can see, although the values for $T$ that were initially drawn are uniformly distributed between 0 and 20, the histogram of the values of $T$ that were kept is not uniform.
-Instead, it is concentrated around a value of about 9 Myr.
+As you can see, although the values for $T$ that were initially drawn are uniformly distributed between 0 and 20, the histogram is concentrated around a value of about 9 Myr.
 In other words, this histogram is enriched in values of $T$ that are more likely to produce a value for the random variable $k$ which turns out to be equal to the empirically observed value $k_{obs}$.

 From a Bayesian perspective, this histogram represents a sample from the posterior distribution.
 The algorithm used here to sample from the posterior distribution is called rejection sampling.
 Rejection sampling represents the concept of conditioning the model (including the prior) on the observed value $k_{obs}$ (simply by rejecting all runs that did not produce this result).